outatime75/outatime75/README.md

 Qualified Accountant and Masters Student
 ----------------------------------------

 I'm a qualified accountant with a passion for numbers and a love for data.
-Currently, I'm completing my Master's in Data Science at the University of Malta, combining my financial expertise with cutting-edge data analytics and machine learning techniques.
+I have also completed an M.Sc. in Data Science at the University of Malta, combining my financial expertise with cutting-edge data analytics and machine learning techniques.

 ### Specialties